Met Office

 Career background

-From 1999 to 2008 Ken managed the Met Office's ensemble forecasting team, which followed six years working as an operational forecaster in the Met Office's Operations Centre.
-During this time he led the development of the short-range MOGREPS ensemble system.
-Since 2008 Ken has focused specifically on the applications of ensembles and their integration into the Met Office's core operational forecasting procedures.
-Key aspects of this work were the communication of uncertainty to users of weather forecasts, and how the uncertainty in the weather forecast translates into uncertainty in the impact of the weather, which led into his current focus on weather impact prediction.
+From 1999 to 2011 Ken managed the Met Office's ensemble forecasting team, which followed six years working as an operational forecaster in the Met Office's Operations Centre.
+During this time he led the development of the short-range MOGREPS ensemble system, the applications of ensembles and their integration into the Met Office's core operational forecasting procedures.
+Key aspects of this work were the communication of uncertainty to users of weather forecasts, and how the uncertainty in the weather forecast translates into uncertainty in the impact of the weather.
+In 2012-13 he led the creation of a new team to conduct research and development in weather impact prediction before promotion to Scientific Strategic Head in May 2013.

 Before this, Ken joined the Met Office in 1984 with a degree in Physics from Oxford University.
 His first seven years were spent conducting experimental research on the dispersion of pollution in the turbulent boundary layer, pioneering measurements of the rapid fluctuations of pollutant concentration within a dispersing plume.